ageor/ageor/idler/README.md

 Adding the ability for users to transfer their save games between devices.
 This can be achieved with a dedicated server or possibly a login with Google or Facebook or any other platform that allows storage.

 Visual polish.
-Due to time restrictions no images are used and very little time was spent on the visual quality of the game.
+Due to time restrictions few images are used with differing styles and very little time was spent on the visual quality of the game.
 The priority was to get it functional.
 A dedicated renderer can be added easily and various eye-candy can be added.

 Sound is always delayed to the end and often cut for MVP.